 - other referrals may be accepted on a case-by-case basis.

-For further information or to express your interest in the programme please contact Jacinta, Triona or Diarmuid on 029-60633.
+IRD Duhallow is currently recruiting for Year 3 of the programme which is due to begin in September 2020.
+For further information or to express your interest in the programme please contact Jacinta or Triona on 029-60633.